mhelmetag/lime-project/README.md

 ![bike_info](.github/images/bike_info.jpg)

 The bike is from 2017 and they called it the "LIME-E BETA".
-It has a Bafang motor (maybe 250W?), Bafang torque/cadence bottom bracket, 14.5Ah 36V battery, Shimano nexus brakes, all aluminum construction (besides a a few small steel brackets) and solid tires.
+It has a Bafang motor (maybe 250W?), Bafang torque/cadence integrated bottom bracket and sensor, 14.5Ah 36V battery, Shimano nexus brakes, all aluminum construction (besides a a few small steel brackets) and solid tires.
 It's a heavy, no maintenance bike.

 The main issue was that the bike was totally dead.
 The battery was near 0V.
 Even with an external power supply feeding 36V to the controller, the bike did nothing.